-Adult learners looking for information on the HiSet and Louisiana's high school equivalency program can check out the Louisiana Community and Technical College System's website.
+Adult learners looking for information on the HiSet and Louisiana's high school equivalency program can check out the Louisiana Community and Technical College System's website at www.lctcs.edu.
 This site provides information on exam requirements and registration.
-Test candidates can also learn about the more than 200 literacy training providers located across the state, as well as the handful of parish schools and community colleges, that provide English language and civics instruction.
+Test candidates can also learn about the more than 200 literacy training providers located across the state, as well as the handful of parish schools and community colleges that provide English language and civics instruction.

-While adult learners who are 19 or older can take the test at their own discretion, 16-18 year olds must meet eligibility requirements.
-Though these vary by age, stipulations may include having acceptable scores on an official practice test, receiving a special authorization to test, or enrollment in adult education courses.
+While adult learners who are 19 or older can take the test at their own discretion, 16 to 18 year olds must meet eligibility requirements.
+Though these vary by age, stipulations may include having acceptable scores on an official practice test, receiving a special authorization to test, or enrolling in adult education courses.
 Exam candidates must also have officially withdrawn from high school.

 HiSet Exam Info

-Each subtest includes 40-50 multiple-choice questions; the writing portion also includes an essay prompt.
-Exam topics and testing times for each test section are outlined below.
+Each subtest includes 40 to 50 multiple-choice questions.
+The writing portion also includes an essay prompt.
+Exam topics and testing times for each test section are as follows:

 The language arts - reading subtest is 65 minutes and requires students to read and analyze a series of written passages and answer questions asking them to identify the main ideas, determine the meanings of unfamiliar words or phrases, and draw conclusions.
 Test takers might also be asked to compare and contrast the ideas presented in multiple texts or draw conclusions about an author's argument.

-Test takers are given 75 minutes to complete part one of this exam, students have 75 minutes to answer questions.
+The language arts - writing subtest has two sections.
+In part one of this exam, students have 75 minutes to answer questions.
 The multiple-choice questions included here assess examinees' ability to revise a selection of words or phrases to follow rules of English grammar and mechanics or improve a piece's organization and clarity.

 The second part requires students to write a well-organized essay in which they develop an argument and provide enough supporting evidence to back it up.
 Examinees are allotted 45 minutes to complete this assignment.

-The mathematics section takes 90 minutes to complete and includes algebra, geometry, and statistics problems.
-To do well on this part of the test, examinees will need an ability to perform basic arithmetic operations, determine an event outcome's probability, report measures of central tendency, interpret graphs of linear equations, and simplify expressions, among other tasks.
+The mathematics subtest takes 90 minutes to complete and includes algebra, geometry, and statistics problems.
+To do well on this part of the test, examinees will need an ability to perform basic arithmetic operations, determine the probability of an event outcome, report measures of central tendency, interpret graphs of linear equations, and simplify expressions, among other tasks.
 A calculator is allowed for this section of the test.

-This 80-minute exam section assesses test takers' knowledge of life science, physical science, and Earth science topics.
+The science subtest is an 80-minute exam and assesses test takers' knowledge of life science, physical science, and Earth science topics.
 Examinees might be asked to identify Earth's layers and the components of the solar system, describe an ecosystem's structure, and recognize matter's physical and chemical properties.
 They'll also need to be familiar with the basic physics of energy and motion.

 The social studies subtest is 70 minutes.
 Test takers should be able to recall significant events occurring in world and U.S. history to succeed on the social studies exam section.
 Test questions also assess examinees' knowledge of the types of government and the roles of citizens in a democracy as well as the economics of supply and demand.
-Human and physical geography topics also make up a small part of this test section, which takes 70 minutes to complete.
+Human and physical geography topics also make up a small part of this test section.